 Top-rated parade experience this year: Faith Goldy and her sensational “Night Porter”-themed float with its celebrated Nazi Rainbow Flags.
 Kanada Über Alles!
 Droppings of the Jaw, ja?!

-Seven: We can eat delicious poutine in historic Québec City, unless you wear a niqab, which is punishable with death by guillotine.
+Seven: We can eat delicious “poutine” in historic Québec City!
+(Except while wearing a niqab, currently punishable with death by guillotine.)

 Eight: Playing rollicking, traditional Canadian games, like: